Hyperbolic Large Language Models: Hyperbolic LLMs

-where $d_c(\cdot, \cdot)$ = hyperbolic distance in the chosen manifold, $\alpha$ = curvature-dependent clustering margin.
-The margins $\alpha$ and $\beta$ are functions of the hyperbolic radius $r = \sqrt{c}$ (where $c$ is the curvature scaling parameter), typically set as $\alpha = 0.255 \cdot r$ and $\beta = 0.0051 \cdot r$.
 These dynamic hyperbolic losses update their centripetal and clustering margins based on the updated radius as the curvature $\mathcal{K}$ keeps adapting.
 In effect, HiM’s mathematical innovation is to jointly learn a hyperbolic embedding scale and curvature while preserving tree-like structure end-to-end and scales long sequences as per state-space duality, yielding significant improvements on hierarchical reasoning benchmarks (mixed-hop prediction, multi-hop inference), compared to equivalent Euclidean models.
-This demonstrates that even non-Transformer architectures can be made fully hyperbolic, combining efficiency and hierarchical awareness in LLMs.